Rolling out phytosanitary measures to expand market access

 About 54 professional staff from the region's seven NPPOs improved their knowledge and skills in collecting and organizing information on pests and in designing and implementing specific procedures for general surveillance and specific surveys.
 The region now has support tools to implement the phytosanitary surveillance procedures indicated in ISPM 6, which take into account the specificities of each country.
 This process required strong region‑wide institutional coordination and collaboration, which resulted in strategic measures being jointly established for the region.

-Strengthened capacities in the area of pest risk analysis
+Strengthened capacities in pest risk analysis

 The region's capacity to implement, design or assess pest risk analysis for transporting plant products nationally, regionally and globally improved.
 About 37 professional staff at member country NPPOs improved their knowledge and skills for implementing ISPM 11.
 They did so by strengthening their capacity to assess the economic, non‑trade and environmental impact of introducing pests.
 They also improved their skills in assessing the risk of introducing plants as pests (weeds).
 The countries in the region now have tools to help them implement the components of ISPM 11.